Webster BILLINGTON

 percent.
 Since the plants' output of oxygen is directly

-proportional to the food manufactured by it, the stimulated plants
+proportional to the food manufactured by it, the stimulated

-conventional plants.
-The beneficial effects include earlier
+than the conventional plants.
+The beneficial effects include

-sprouting, larger plants, and substantially increased yield.
+earlier sprouting, larger plants, and substantially increased

-[0004] One great disadvantage of applying acoustic sound from the
+[0004] One great disadvantage of applying acoustic sound from

-by burying the speakers underground to eliminate most of the
+reduce the noise by burying the speakers underground to

-noise.
-However, it is desirable to reduce the noise beyond that
+eliminate most of the noise.
+However, it is desirable to reduce

-achievable through burying the speakers or other devised noise
+the noise beyond that achievable through burying the speakers or

-reduction schemes.
+other devised noise reduction schemes.

 [0005] Therefore, it is desirable to develop a method and